DeliciousFries/weird-west-obsidian/Locations/Yatoro/Yatoro.md

 Yatoro is a human-majority country located on the southern tip of the Urunai Peninsula and the surrounding Subtori Archipelago.

 ## Government
+The Yatoro head of state is the shogun, the daimyo of Shibiro, the most powerful fief in Yatoro.
+The number of fiefs in Yatoro has fluctuates, but it is currently 198.
+The daimyo of each fief must swear allegiance to the Shogun, and their families must live in the Silver Palace in Shibiro.

+Officially, Yatoro has an emperor, but the de facto ruler of Yatoro has been the Shogun for several hundred years.

 ### Military
+The Armed Forces of Yatoro consist of two branches: The Yatoran Army and the Imperial Mariners.

 # History